Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2025-08-10] One paper, 'Lemem: a 179.8TFLOPS/W, 24.21TFLOPS Learning-In-Memory Processor with Layer-Fused Forward/Backward Pipeline for Edge DNN/SNN Training/Inference', has been accepted to IEEE ASSCC 2025🎉!

 [2025-07-29] One paper, 'A 28nm Spiking Vision Transformer Accelerator with Dual-Path Sparse Compute Core and EMA-free Self-Attention Engine for Embodied Intelligence', has been accepted to IEEE TCAS-AI🎉!

 [2025-05-21] One paper, 'BoostViT: Booth-Serial Skipping and Tunable Scaling for Vision Transformers', has been accepted to IEEE TCAS-I🎉!